Ultimate Guide To Nepal

 Nagarkot Buddha Park has a golden Buddha statue.

 If you feel tired from your hiking trip, you can take a breather at the Nagarkot Buddha Peace Park.
-It is only a few steep steps from the Nagarkot View Tower.
-The green hills and the Himalayas surround it.
+It is only a few steep steps from the Nagarkot View Tower, surrounded by green hills and the Himalayas.

 Buddha Park has a golden statue of the Earth, Touching Budhha.
-It also houses the Buddha Monastery on its premises.
-Moreover, the park is open for visitors 24 hours a day and doesn’t cost an entry fee.
+It also houses the Buddha Monastery.
+The park is open 24 hours a day and doesn’t charge an entry fee.

 Enjoy Local Lifestyle